Americans Spend $100 Billion a Year on Lottery Tickets

 Meanwhile, state lottery commissions aggressively promote new games, scratch-off variants, and multi-state jackpots to keep revenue growing.
 The product pipeline looks less like a public service and more like a consumer goods company optimizing for maximum extraction.

 When the Powerball or Mega Millions jackpot crosses $500 million, media coverage creates a buying frenzy.
-But the odds do not change.
+This is manufactured FOMO.
+The odds do not change.
 They are still roughly 1 in 292 million for Powerball and 1 in 302 million for Mega Millions.
 The headline changed.
 The math did not.

 Tired of feeding the machine?